fran6t/ExhibMyDrone/README.md

 ## Features :
 - Spheres visualization including :
+    - Display source images of the sphere if they are presents;
     - Addition deletion of spheres (integrated file manager);
     - Addition of points of interest with additional text (via simple form);
     - Centering when opening on a point of interest;